hjespers/teslams/README.md

 <img src="https://user-images.githubusercontent.com/2879972/48303962-2d112500-e4d7-11e8-9015-fc09cd6e3f31.jpg">

-This application displays the charge state of a Tesla Model S in an ASCII terminal window.
+This application displays the charge state of a Tesla in an ASCII terminal window.

 To execute run: